unchartedsoftware/aperture-tiles/docs/documentation/generation/readme.md

 	- Min and max ranges
 	- Time series
 	- Top keywords
-- Creating custom tile-based analytics using the *RDDBinner* and *ObjectifiedBinner* APIs.
+- Creating custom tile-based analytics using the *RDDBinner* APIs.
-- Using third-party tools, provided they adhere to the Aperture Tiles AVRO schema (documentation coming soon).
+- Using third-party tools, provided they adhere to the Aperture Tiles AVRO schema.
+Basic schema files are available in `binning-utilities/src/main/resources`.

 ##<a name="prerequisites"></a>Prerequisites